infinity4471/infinity4471.github.io/Projects-Publications.md

 ---

 Thanks for sticking around.
-Below you can find a list of my scientific publications as well as some of the projects I am most proud of.
+Below you can find a list of my scientific publications as well as some of the projects I've worked on over the years.

 ### Publications